raphael-jms/micro-orbiting/README.md

 - [ ] Add normalization of the error again?
 - [ ] Generalization to 3D?
 - [ ] Add a setup.py file where the db is calculated?
+- [ ] Decide how to distribute: With or without database?

 **Check for paper**
 - [ ] Check: The resulting linearized system is pretty easy (double integrator)